-My concern is that whenever wooden items are imported from overseas there is a chance they have to undergo a fumigation process.
-Even though the particular wooden toy may be made in align with highest quality standards – out of hard wood, natural, unpainted, in some cases it has to be treated at customs.
+My concern is that whenever wooden items are imported from overseas, there is a chance they have to undergo a fumigation process.
+Even though the particular wooden toy may be made in align with highest quality standards – out of hardwood, natural, unpainted, in some cases, it has to be treated at customs.
 When children come in contact with the toys they come in contact with those toxic chemicals used in the process of treatment.
-Personally, I find it absolutely necessary to wipe materials and each individual piece with a wet cloth before allowing children to work and play with it.
+Personally, I find it necessary to wipe materials and each piece with a wet cloth before allowing children to work and play with it.
 Another safe option – is to purchase toys and materials that are handmade locally from people who source their materials responsibly.
 Etsy is a great place to start.
-For those who are not familiar with Etsy, it’s an oniline store that contains handmade and vintage products.
-There is a great choice of amazing Montessori handmade products.
-Here is a list of toy companies that manufacture wooden and educational toys in the US : Maple Landmark, Little Colorado, Berlin, Holgate Toys, Uncle Goose.
+For those who are not familiar with Etsy, it’s an online store that contains handmade and vintage products.
+There is an excellent choice of fantastic Montessori handmade products.
+Here is a list of toy companies that manufacture wooden and educational toys in the US: Maple Landmark, Little Colorado, Berlin, Holgate Toys, Uncle Goose.

 Here is what you can do to avoid potential health hazards in Montessori home and classroom:

 - Buy less.

 - Buy second hand and used tools, materials and toys.